Eunice Hale Cobb

 Eunice Hale Cobb (née Waite; January 27, 1803 – May 2, 1880) was an American writer, public speaker, and activist.
-She was born in Kennebunk, Maine, in 1803 and she married Rev. Sylvanus Cobb in Hallowell, Maine, in 1822.
-She was a devoted and efficient assistant to his religious work as a Universalist preacher.
-Her eldest son, Sylvanus, Jr., derived much of his noted faculty for story-telling from her practice of telling him stories – often continued from evening to evening, as he sat at her feet when a child.
-She wrote hymns, and occasional poems, and obituary lines.
-Her faith in God was expressed in all her poetry.
-As a public speaker, she was very persuasive and convincing.
+She wrote hymns, and occasional poems, and obituary lines; her poetry had a religious focus.
+As a public speaker, she was persuasive and convincing.
 She was the first female president of the Ladies Physiological Institute, of Boston, and served it in that capacity for some 15 years.
-She died in 1880.
+After marrying married Rev. Sylvanus Cobb, she assisted him in his religious work as a Universalist preacher.
+Their eldest son, Sylvanus, Jr., developed a faculty for storytelling from his mother's practice of telling stories when he was a child.

 Early life and education

-Eunice Hale Waite was born in Kennebunk, January 27, 1803, the second child of Elizabeth Stanwood and Captain Hale Waite.
+Eunice Hale Waite was born in Kennebunk, Maine, January 27, 1803, the second child of Elizabeth Stanwood and Captain Hale Waite.
 Her father had removed to Kennebunk from Ipswich, Massachusetts, a short time before Cobb was born, and he returned there soon after her birth, so that Ipswich was associated with her earliest childhood.
 Captain Waite died when Cobb was five years old, leaving a widowed mother and four children, two of whom died at a very early age.

 After her father's death, Cobb was cared for by her maternal grandparents, who were Calvinists.
-At the age of ten, her mother married Samuel Locke, of Hallowell, a man of liberal education who was a school preceptor by profession.
+At the age of ten, her mother married Samuel Locke (1784-1873), of Hallowell, a man of liberal education who was a school preceptor by profession.
 He was known to have exerted an influence on his stepdaughter.
 Thoroughly imbued with the Calvinistic doctrine by her grandparents, Cobb, at an early age, became a prominent member of the Baptist church of Hallowell.
 Asking her stepfather for spiritual guidance, he responded: "I will not try to shake your faith, but I would have you study candidly, patiently, intelligently, fearlessly, the Bible."